Riot (Damages) Act 1886: Section 6 - Application of the act to wreck and machinery

+Section 6 of the act provided:

-Section 6(a) was repealed by Schedule 22 to the Merchant Shipping Act 1894.
+Section 6(a) was repealed by schedule 22 to the Merchant Shipping Act 1894.
 It read: "in the case of the plundering, damage, or destruction of any ship or boat stranded or in distress on or near the shore of any sea or tidal water, or of any part of the cargo or apparel of such ship or boat, by persons riotously and tumultuously assembled together, whether on shore or afloat."

 The words "plundering, damage" in the penultimate place, and the words "and as if, in the case of such ship, boat, or cargo not being in any police district, such plundering, damage, or destruction took place in the nearest police district" at the end, were repealed by the same Schedule.

 Section 7 - As to claimants in the case of churches, public institutions, etc

 Section 8 - Compensation for loss sustained before passing of Act

-This section was repealed by Part I of Schedule 10 to the Police Act 1964.
+Section 8 of the act was repealed by Part I of schedule 10 to the Police Act 1964.

 Section 9 - Definitions

-This section defines the expressions "person", "police area", "police fund", "compensation authority", and "house, shop, or building".
+Section 9 of the act the expressions "person", "police area", "police fund", "compensation authority", and "house, shop, or building".

-The definition of "borough" was repealed on 5 November 1993 by section 1(1) of, and Group 1 of Part I of Schedule 1 to, the Statute Law (Repeals) Act 1993.
+The definition of "borough" was repealed on 5 November 1993 by section 1(1) of, and Group 1 of Part I of schedule 1 to, the Statute Law (Repeals) Act 1993.

-The definition of "Secretary of State" was repealed by the Statute Law Revision Act 1898.
+The definition of "Secretary of State" was repealed by the Statute Law Revision Act 1898 (61 & 62 Vict. c.
+22).

 Section 10 - Repeal of Acts, and provision as to references to repealed Acts

-This section was repealed on 5 November 1993 by section 1(1) of, and Group 1 of Part I of Schedule 1 to, the Statute Law (Repeals) Act 1993.
+Section 10 of the act was repealed on 5 November 1993 by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993.